RZEdward/RZEdward.github.io/_pages/about.md

 * CS229 / CS229B - Machine Learning / Machine Learning for Sequence Modelling
 * CS230 - Deep Learning

-My career is just beginning, however, I have a well-defined set of goals I hope to achieve.
+My career is just beginning but I have a well-defined set of goals I hope to achieve.
 Looking forward I will continue to develop my machine learning skills until I am confident in the subset of machine learning I would like to specialise in, and at present I feel drawn to reinforcement learning due to the near-infinite scale of complexity and intrigue it offers.
 From this point, I aim to apply innovative machine learning solutions to transform businesses and hyper-optimise key processes and pipelines.
 I hope to build something truly meaningful and later submit it to a top conference where I can share my research and ideas.

 Skills and certifications: